c4tk/c4tk/src/content/events/austin/2014/faq.md

 - question:
     Will there be awards given?
   answer:
     Yes.
-We will give over $10K in cash awards.
+We will give cash awards.
 - question:
     What's the hashtag?
   answer: